Naomy360/MusicRaterApp/README.md

 # FaveTune
 Fourth homework assignment for COMP333: a music rater app called FaveTune developed by Jackson McAvoy and Naomy Chepngeno.

-Worksplit: 50/50 (we worked on a lot of code together, so the difference in commits does not reflect the actual work split)
+Worksplit: 50/50 (we worked on a lot of code together, so the difference in commits does not reflect the actual work split).
+Jackson had several computer issues that made him unable to test the code on his computer, so it was simpler to use one computer.

 DISCLAIMER: ChatGPT (OpenAI, 2023) was used for debugging